dcquinche/OrderSummaryCard/README.md

 ### What I learned

-- To use an image on the component with jsx extension you must import it.
+- To use an image on the component with jsx extension, you must import it.

 ```
     import music from './images/icon-music.svg';